-As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, microdata files and compendiums of tables.
-Data are released through MEPSnet, an online interactive tool developed to give users the ability to statistically analyze MEPS data in real time.
-Summary reports and compendiums of tables are released as printed documents and electronic files.
-Micro-data files are released on electronic files.
+As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, micro-data files, and tables via the MEPS Web site: www.meps.ahrq.gov.
+(MEPS-IC micro-data files are confidential and are only accessible for approved research projects at the Census Bureau's Research Data Centers.)
+Selected data can be analyzed through MEPSnet, an online interactive tool designed to give data users the capability to statistically analyze MEPS data in a menudriven environment.